mongodb/docs-hapley/frontend/README.md

 Linting and formatting checks also run as part of CI via GitHub Actions to maintain a clean `main` branch.

 To run the linter, use `npm run lint`.
 If you want to automatically fix issues detected by the linter, use `npm run lint:fix`.
 The analogous commands exist for Prettier, namely `npm run format` and `npm run format:fix`.

+## Environment Variables

+Gatsby has support for automatic loading of environment variables into the browser.
+In development, Gatsby looks for `.env.development`.
+Similarly, it looks for `.env.production` during builds.

+To expose a non-secretive environment variable in the browser, preface its name with `GATSBY_`.
+To load environment variables into Node.js, follow instructions [here](https://www.gatsbyjs.com/docs/how-to/local-development/environment-variables/).

 ## Gatsby Resources